CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/presentation.md

 Further details are discussed in the first workshop, linked below.

 The membership of the marking panel is still being finalised, but will include Christian Konrad, John Lapinskas, and Michael Wray.
-The mark scheme is also still in the process of being finalised, but a broad overview was discussed in the first workshop.
+A more formal description of the assessment along with a mark scheme is available [here](mark_scheme.pdf).

 ## Schedule and Materials